Oramed: History

 Oramed Pharmaceuticals was founded in 2006 by Miriam Kidron, a scientist at the Hadassah University Hospital in Jerusalem, and her son Nadav Kidron.

 Product pipeline

 Oramed considers its flagship product to be an oral insulin capsule developed to treat sufferers of type 2 diabetes.
 The Company is currently conducting Phase 3 trials, under the FDA, for oral insulin in Type 2 diabetes.

 In addition to the oral insulin capsule, Oramed is developing an exenatide-based capsule designed to balance blood sugar levels and control appetite, and is conducting clinical trials for the treatment of NASH with oral insulin.

 In 2021, Oramed created a subsidiary, Oravax Medical, to bring an oral Covid-19 vaccine to market.

-Miriam Kidron

-Miriam Kidron is the great-niece of Abraham Isaac Kook.
-After serving in the Israel Defense Forces, she went on to earn a master's degree in Pharmacology and a doctorate in Biochemistry from the Hebrew University of Jerusalem.
-In 2012, Kidron had 13 grandchildren.
+In January 2023, a Phase 3 trial of Oramed's orally administered insulin for Type 2 diabetes patients failed, thus causing the share price to plunge.
+The company has mentioned that the pill worked for a subset of the population and will pursue a Phase 3 trial for that subset.

+In May 2023, Ben Shapiro invested $4.7 million and was named to the board of directors.

+On May 15, 2023, it was reported that Oramed's insulin pill was approved in China and will work with a Chinese firm to apply for marketing authorizations.

+Subsidiaries

+OraTech Pharmaceuticals is a joint venture formed by Oramed Pharmaceuticals and Hefei Tianhui Biotech, to commercialize its insulin capsule and is expected to list on the NASDAQ sometime in 2025.